abrksh22/bplus/docs/VERIFICATION.md

 **Completion Date:** 2025-10-25
 **Requirements:** 20/20 core requirements (100%)

-**Note:** Phase 4 Core implements the foundation provider system with 2 key providers (Anthropic for cloud, Ollama for local).
-Additional providers (OpenAI, Gemini, Groq, OpenRouter, LM Studio) can be added incrementally using the same architecture pattern.
+**Note:** Phase 4 implements a complete, pluggable provider system with 6 production-ready providers covering all major LLM APIs (cloud and local).
+The architecture allows for easy addition of new providers following the established pattern.

 ### Deliverable Verification